DiscipleTools/disciple-tools-training/README.md

 # Disciple Tools Training

-This extension adds a new post type which can track training events inside Disciple Tools.
+This extension adds a new post type which can track training events inside Disciple Tools and report on locations.